dsogari/tsargp/packages/tsargp/README.md

 ### Validate options in test script

-You should check the validity of command-line options during development, to avoid headaches for end users.
+You should check the validity of command-line options during development.
 The documentation also shows how to check for inconsistencies in option naming, among other things.

 ```ts
 import { validate } from 'tsargp';